Brian Fitzpatrick (American politician)

-Brian Kevin Fitzpatrick (born December 17, 1973) is an American attorney and politician who is a Republican member of the U.S. House of Representatives, serving as the representative for Pennsylvania's 1st congressional district since 2017.
-The district, numbered as the 8th district during his first term, includes all of Bucks County, a mostly suburban county north of Philadelphia, as well as a sliver of Montgomery County.
+Brian Kevin Fitzpatrick (born December 17, 1973) is an American politician, attorney, and former FBI agent who has served as a U.S. representative from Pennsylvania since 2017.
+His district, which was numbered the 8th district during his first term and the 1st district since 2019, includes all of Bucks County, a mostly suburban county north of Philadelphia, as well as a sliver of Montgomery County.

-A former FBI agent, Fitzpatrick was elected in 2016.
-After a court-mandated redistricting of Pennsylvania's congressional districts in 2018, Fitzpatrick has been reelected ever since to the redrawn 1st district.
+A moderate Republican similar to his brother Mike, Fitzpatrick was elected in 2016.
+After a court-mandated redistricting of Pennsylvania's congressional districts in 2018, Fitzpatrick has since been reelected to the redrawn 1st district.
+He won re-election to a fifth term in 2024.

+Fitzpatrick represents the wealthiest congressional district in the state of Pennsylvania.

 Early life and education

-Born in Philadelphia and raised in nearby Levittown, Pennsylvania, Fitzpatrick graduated from Bishop Egan High School in Fairless Hills in 1992.
-He graduated from La Salle University in 1996 with a Bachelor of Science in Business Administration.
-In 2001, Fitzpatrick completed both a Master of Business Administration at Pennsylvania State University and a Juris Doctor at the Penn State Dickinson School of Law.
+Brian Kevin Fitzpatrick was born on December 17, 1973, in Philadelphia and was raised in nearby Levittown, Pennsylvania.
+Fitzpatrick graduated from Bishop Egan High School in Fairless Hills in 1992.
+He graduated from La Salle University in 1996 with a Bachelor of Science in business administration.
+In 2001, Fitzpatrick completed both a Master of Business Administration from Pennsylvania State University and a Juris Doctor from the Penn State Dickinson School of Law.

 Career

-Fitzpatrick is a former Special Assistant United States Attorney and Federal Bureau of Investigation (FBI) supervisory special agent in California.
+Fitzpatrick is a former special assistant United States attorney and Federal Bureau of Investigation (FBI) supervisory special agent in California.
 At the FBI, he served as a national supervisor for the Bureau's Public Corruption Unit, and led the agency's Campaign Finance and Election Crimes Enforcement program.
 During his time in the FBI, he spent time in Kyiv, Ukraine; Mosul, Iraq; and Washington, D.C.
 He was embedded with U.S. Special Forces as part of Operation Iraqi Freedom.